-- b.
+- a.
+Where required, back gas and stage cylinders are marked in accordance with the GUE General Training Standards, Policies, and Procedures document and configured in line with GUE protocols. - b.
 When drysuit inflation systems are applicable, they should be sized appropriately for the environment; small tanks are placed on the left side of the backplate with larger supplies affixed to the diver's left back gas tank. - c.
 Underwater lights: - i.
 When required, backup lights should be powered by alkaline batteries (not rechargeable) and stowed on the D-rings at a diver's chest. - ii.
 Backup lights should have a minimal amount of protrusions and a single attachment at the rear. - iii.
 The primary light should consist of a rechargeable battery pack and be fitted with a Goodman-style light handle. - iv.
 When burn time requirements create the need for an external battery pack, it should reside in a canister mounted on the diver's right hip. - d.
 Guideline devices, as required during cave diving activities: - i.
 A primary reel is required for all cave diving and provides a minimalist form factor with a handle designed to support a Goodman or "hands free" handle operation.
 The primary reel must contain at least 150 ft/45 m of line. - ii.
-A safety spool is required for each diver while cave diving and must contain at least 150 ft/45 m of line. - iii.
+A safety spool is required for each diver while cave diving and must contain at least $150 \, \text{ft} / 45 \, \text{m}$ of line. - iii.
 A jump or gap spool is required during Cave 2 diving and must contain at least 75 ft/23 m of line.